 The common stage 1 we could call “ego-centric” adulthood.
 We live our life through the presenting personality—the avatar—that we built during our childhood and adolescence.
 Life is viewed from “the inside-out,” from in my brain and body experiencing others and the world “out there.”
 I identify myself as that mind/body organism.
 We call this “normal” living.

-From the perspective of a spiritual teacher like myself, stage 1 is meant to last only until about age 35-45.
+From the perspective of a spiritual teacher like myself, stage 1 is meant to last only until a person’s late 30’s to late 40’s.
 Beyond that, it is obsolete and a handicap to a fulfilling life.
 But since our society does not recognize that there are further domains in which a person can grow, we stagnate in stage 1.

 Society actually does acknowledge that something may be happening at this point in life.
 We’ve all heard and probably used the term “mid-life crisis,” and recognize its accompanying ennui, self-doubt and questioning of confidence and purpose.
 Society is correct to note that something is indeed happening, but we misidentify it as a crisis, rather than as new growth wanting to emerge.
 At this time of life we undergo a sort of second adolescence, a transition time in which we have the opportunity for growth: a spiritual emergence into stage 2 adulthood.
 Unfortunately, since stage 2 is not recognized, people have no role model, no education about what is happening, and no encouragement for the growth that wants to happen.
 As a consequence, like a rocket that burns out before reaching orbit and falls back into the sea, we fall back into stage 1 life.
 This is a tragedy, because if we fail to reach stage 2, we will never again truly feel ourselves, and those around us will be denied the maturity and wisdom of the more evolved state.